Contact your doctors online and get a response by the end of the next working day.

 Please tell us:

-• if you would prefer to consult with the doctor or nurse by phone, or by face-to-face
+• if you would prefer to consult with the doctor or nurse by phone, or by face-to-face.
+There are some conditions that are needed to be seen face to face but we can help to decide that with you.

 • if you need an interpreter